mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 -  Strong optimized baseline implementations to kick off your deep learning work, with reproducible results in time-to-train and accuracy.
--  Integrations with your favorite model hubs -
+-  Integrations with your favorite model hubs:
    🤗 `Transformers`_, `TIMM`_, and `torchvision`_.
--  Iterate faster.
+-  Iterate faster!
 We take care of performance and efficiency.

 .. note::